-The timing and sequence of different stages in the management of facial gunshot wounds with reconstruction and rehabilitation is of prime importance for successful reconstruction, cosmetic and functional outcomes have markedly improved.
+The timing and sequence of different stages in the management of facial gunshot wounds with reconstruction and rehabilitation is of prime importance for successful aesthetic and functional outcomes, if inadequate may lead to graft rejection and frequent infection and as such multiple revisional operations.

-With the development of microsurgical techniques and local tissue advancement to distant free flaps
+With the development of microsurgical techniques and local tissue advancement to distant free flaps reconstruction, cosmetic and functional outcomes have markedly improved.

-Delayed definitive surgical management of the avulsive gunshot wounds in the past has given way to the early definitive management.10-12
+Delayed definitive surgical management of the avulsive gunshot wounds in the past has given way to the early definitive management.
+10-12